puffyCid/artemis-book/src/artemis/installation.md

 # Installation

-Currently only Windows and macOS binaries from
-[GitHub Releases](https://github.com/puffycid/artemis) are provided.
+Currently only Windows, macOS, and Linux binaries from [GitHub Releases](https://github.com/puffycid/artemis) are provided.
 For now these binaries are unsigned.
 Any other binaries from 3rd party services (crates.io, Homebrew, Chocolatey, etc) are unofficial.
 Support for additional